wccalvin/vim/beginner.md

 4. Command

 **Normal**
->When you start Vim, it is in Normal mode.
+When you start Vim, it is in Normal mode.
 This mode is used to navigate around the file.

 **Insert**
->Vim is in Insert mode with the use of a, A, i, I, o and O commands from Normal mode.
+Vim is in Insert mode with the use of a, A, i, I, o and O commands from Normal mode.
 Every key pressed is directly inserted into the file.
 Press ESC to exit Insert mode.

 **Visual**
->Visual mode is triggered with the use of v, V and Ctrl-v commands from Normal mode.
+Visual mode is triggered with the use of v, V and Ctrl-v commands from Normal mode.
 Visual mode allows to select a rectangular section of text and edit a block.

 **Command**
->: command in Normal mode navigates to Command mode.
+:command in Normal mode navigates to Command mode.
 Command mode can perform complex editing functions, file actions, shell actions.

 ## MOVING THE CURSOR:

 		^			h - moves left
 		k			l - moves right
 	<h		l>		j - moves down
 		j			k - moves up
 		v